fethalen/fethalen/README.md

 I'm a PhD student in The International Max Planck Research School for Genome Science (IMPRS-GS) at the University of Göttingen, Germany.
-My research interests center around the development of novel methods for assisting in large-scale phylogenetic studies, although my interest in bioinformatics is very broad.
+My research interests center around the development of novel methods for assisting in large-scale phylogenetic studies, although my interests within bioinformatics are broad.
 Here,
 I present some of the pipelines and tools that I've developed over the years.

 ### Projects